au-bio-bootcamp/Exercise-6/README.md

     `l –h *.sam`  (SAM files can be huge, hence the need for a compressed, binary version: BAM files).

 11. Before we move on, the last thing to do is determine just how many reads mapped to our reference.
-This information can be found by tailing the log report from the run: `tail -29 Bowtie2example.*`
+This information can be found by tailing the log report from the run:
+    a. `tail -29 Bowtie2example.*`

     The overall alignment rate will be in the middle of the output, just above the first line of hashes (i.e., \####).
 Check with other members of your group regarding their overall mapping rates.
 How do people feel about the overall mapping rate?
 Why might it be what it is?

-    2. Now use Samtools to determine the number of reads mapped:
+    b.
+Now use Samtools to determine the number of reads mapped:

 ### Part 2 --- Mapping reads to a reference with BWA.